ZhouZLab/ZhouZLab.github.io/index.md

 ### What's new with us?
 _8-1-2025_ &nbsp; &nbsp; **We opened in 2025** <br>
-We are thrilled to announce the official launch of the Zhou Lab!
+We are thrilled to announce the official launch of the Zhou Lab!"